This post is also available in: PortuguĂŞs

 Time in Castel del Monte: half-day activity

-Andria is a charming little town with public parks, squares, churches and palaces.
-It’s on the way to the Castel del Monte, the mysterious fort built by Frederick II and on the UNESCO Heritage Site list too.
-Also known in Italian as the castello otagonale – octagon castle of Puglia.
+Adria is a charming little town with public parks, squares, churches and palaces.
+On the way there, you find the Castel del Monte, the mysterious fort built by Frederick II, now a UNESCO Heritage Site in Puglia.

 Other sinister facts about this castle is that it has no kitchen, moat or bridge, which makes everyone think about the purpose of it.
-Surely, not for a comfortable living neither for a military purpose.
+Surely, not for a comfortable living nor for a military purpose.

 Anyway, the castle lies gloriously on top of the mount near Andria, overlooking the sea of Puglia.